 Follow the ladies’ steps in the video cruze (rueda de casino).

-The transition between them, from cubanito to cubanita, or from cubanita to cubanito, is the same, a stroll in a box pattern.
+The transition between them, from cubanito to cubanita, or from cubanita to cubanito, is the same, a stroll in a box pattern, emphasizing it with your arms.

 You exit both of these figures when a new call is issued, usually dile que no, enchufla or sombrero.